 How To Clean a Grill

 How to clean a grill.
 Come Memorial Day, Americans light up - the grills, that is.
-Before you light that match or turn on the gas, stop and think.
+Stop and think before you light that match or turn on the gas.

 How to Clean a Grill and Prep It For Use

-To get your charcoal grill ready to go, start by cleaning the cooking grate with a brass grill brush and warm soapy water.
+To prepare your charcoal grill for use, start by cleaning the cooking grate with a brass grill brush and warm, soapy water.

-If you meet resistance, try rubbing it lightly with steel wool.
+If you encounter resistance, try rubbing it lightly with steel wool.
 Rinse and dry.
 (Lightly coat cast-iron grates with cooking oil.)
-Never use oven cleaner when you clean a grill.
+Never use oven cleaner when cleaning a grill.

-Oven cleaners can damage the finish, plus it's a bad idea to put a caustic substance on the grates where the food's going to go.
+Oven cleaners can damage the finish, and it's a bad idea to put a caustic substance on the grates where the food will go.

 Remove last year's ashes.
-Then clean the inside and outside of the grill with warm soapy water.
+Then, clean the grill's inside and outside with warm, soapy water.
 Rinse and wipe dry.

-Now to keep it clean, treat it just like you would any other cooking surface.
-If you wipe up spills immediately - before they get cooked on - cleanup will be much easier.
+To keep it clean, treat it like any other cooking surface.
+Wiping up spills immediately before they get cooked on will make cleanup much easier.
 (The grill will look nicer, too.)

 How to Clean a Grill: Gas

 If you're like most people, you've got a trusty, much-used gas grill sitting on your patio or deck.
-And if you're like most people, you haven't cleaned that thing since you bought it.
+And if you're like most people, you last cleaned that thing when you bought it.

 Are you crazy?
-You're really going to light up a tank of propane without checking things out first?
+Are you really going to light up a propane tank without checking things out first?
 I didn't think so.

 Here are some tips for cleaning and inspecting your gas grill before you fire up this summer.
 (Always check your manufacturer's directions before doing anything to your grill.
 There may be a specific way to clean your particular model.)

-Shut off the gas at the tank and remove the tank.
+Shut off the gas in the tank and remove it.
 (Follow directions in your owner's manual for removing the burner and pulling the gas or venturi tubes off the gas lines.)

 Remove clogs with a toothpick, wire, or paper clip.
 Clear the venturi tubes with a non-wire bottlebrush.